Sambucus nigra 'Haschberg' - 2 Ltr, 3 canes

 Flower

-The creamy white flowers appear in umbrella racemes from June to July.
+The creamy white flowers of Black elder 'Haschberg' appear in umbrella clusters from June to July.
 These are slightly fragrant.

 The black, large drupes have an aromatic flavour.
-The purple flesh of these round drupes is juicy and medium firm.
-Ripening time from mid-September.
+The purple flesh of these round drupes is medium firm and juicy.
+Ripen from mid-September.

 Use